 Graphic organizers build powerful ideas in the mathematics classroom

 This article is the last of a four-part series on Visual Models in Mathematics.
-To access the first article in this series, click here.
+Read this post and check out the other articles in our series:

 When the idea of subtraction is taught, blocks are often used to act out the situation.
 For example, “Gerry has $8.
 She spends $2 to buy a gift.
 How much money does she now have in her wallet?”
 If the aim is to build understanding, we want students to see the total, the part that was spent, and the part that remains in the wallet.
 Using blocks, students usually begin with 8 blocks, remove 2 blocks and see the 6 blocks that remain.